 Alex Coutinho, MD, MPH, MS

-Dr. Coutinho joined PIH in September 2015, as the Executive Director of Inshuti Mu Buzima, PIH’s sister organization in Rwanda.
+Dr. Alex Coutinho served as the Executive Director of Inshuti Mu Buzima, PIH’s sister organization in Rwanda, from September 2015 to August 2018.
 From 2007 to 2014, Alex led the Infectious Diseases Institute (IDI), as Executive Director.
 IDI, part of the College of Medicine of Makerere University, Uganda, provides HIV prevention, care and treatment services, and training in HIV, TB and Malaria, while managing an extensive research portfolio.
 Among the outstanding achievements that were accomplished under Dr. Coutinho’s leadership was the implementation of the Saving Mothers Giving Life grant that reduced maternal mortality by 38% over two years in a district of 700,000 people.

 Dr. Coutinho earned his M.D. in 1983 and a Master of Science in Physiology in 1988 from Makerere University Medical School.
 He also received a Diploma in Primary Emergency Care from the College of Medicine of South Africa, and a Master of Public Health and Diploma in Tropical Medicine and Hygiene from the University of Witwatersrand.
 He holds an Honorary PhD from the University of Zurich.